Nuitka/Nuitka-website/doc/posts/nuitka-release-067.rst

  Tests
 *******

--  Added tests to Github Actions, for the supported Python versions for all of Linux, macOS and Windows, covering the later publicly for the first time.
+-  Added tests to GitHub Actions, for the supported Python versions for all of Linux, macOS and Windows, covering the later publicly for the first time.
 We use Anaconda on macOS for the tests now, rather than Homebrew.